 Taylor called.

 Make sure your child uses a capital letter at the start of each sentence and ends their sentence with a proper punctuation mark.
 You can even have them draw a box around the capital letter at the start of the sentence and circle the punctuation mark at the end.
-Once your child has grasped how to write a simple sentence, you can encourage them to expand their sentences with adverbs and adjectives, like:
+Once your child has grasped how to write a simple sentence, which can be done through writing tutoring or dysgraphia tutoring, you can encourage them to expand their sentences with adverbs and adjectives, like:

 Sam jumped high.